Can eating too much fruit cause type 2 diabetes?

-In this article, we look at what diabetes is, whether eating too much fruit can cause diabetes and the guidelines on how much fruit a person should eat.
+In this article, we look at what diabetes is, whether eating too much fruit can cause it, and the medical guidelines for how much fruit to eat.

 |Children||2–3 years old||1 cup|

 |4–8 years old||1–1.5 cups|

 |over 30 years||1.5 cups|